-For all experiments,we evaluated the performance in terms of diagnosis accuracy, recall, precision, and F1 score.
+For all experiments, we evaluated the performance in terms of diagnosis accuracy, recall, precision, and F1-score.
 For dataset partitioning, we adopt an 8:1:1 ratio for training, validation and testing for the ADNI dataset and ABIDE dataset, while using a 3:1:1 ratio for the TaoWu and PPMI datasets.
 When evaluating model performance, we implement 10-fold cross-validation for the ADNI dataset and ABIDE dataset while 5-fold cross-validation for the others.
-All models are trained using the Adam optimiser \citep{54} with an initial learning rate of \(10^{-4}\) and a weight decay of \(10^{-4}\), in conjunction with the ReduceLROnPlateau scheduler \citep{55}.
+All models are trained using the Adam optimiser \citep{54} with an initial learning rate of \(10^{-4}\) and a L2 weight decay of \(10^{-4}\), in conjunction with the ReduceLROnPlateau scheduler \citep{55}.
+During training, we applied a dropout rate of 0.5 in the Transformer layers.
 The batch size is set to 16 for the ADNI dataset and ABIDE dataset while 4 for others, with a maximum number of epochs of 100.
 After each epoch, the model performance is evaluated using the validation set.
 We keep the model with the highest F1 score for testing.
 All experiments are run within the PyTorch framework \citep{55}.
-More details can be described as follows:
+Further implementation details are summarized below:

-\begin{itemize} \item In HOI-Brain, we employ a Julia-based implementation of the Ripserer and PersistenceDiagrams libraries \citep{53} to compute persistent homology and homological scaffold, extracting higher-order topological features.
+\begin{itemize} \item In HOI-Brain, we employ a Julia-based implementation of the Ripserer and PersistenceDiagrams libraries \citep{53} to compute Persistent Homology and homological scaffold, extracting higher-order topological features.

-\item For traditional machine learning models, the correlation matrix is computed by Pearson correlation for all time series, and its flattened upper triangular matrix is taken as a feature vector.
-A MLP with three fully connected layers is applied for classification.
-A SVM with a radial basis function kernel is applied for classification.
+\item For traditional ML models, feature vectors were derived from the flattened upper triangle of Pearson correlation matrices computed from BOLD time series.
+An MLP with three fully connected layers is applied for classification.
+An SVM with a radial basis function kernel is applied for classification.
 A LogisticRegression with \texttt{solver=lbfgs} is applied for classification.
 A RandomForest with \texttt{n\_estimators=300} is applied for classification.

 \item For GNN-based models and Transformer-based models, the correlation matrix is calculated using Pearson correlation for all time series.
-On this basis, the node features in the graph are the columns of the corresponding Pearson correlation matrix.
+Node features are derived from the columns of the Pearson correlation matrix.
 The adjacency matrix in the graph is obtained by thresholding (0.5) the correlation matrix.
 Generally, two graph convolutional layers and an average pooling layer are used for classification.